squaredev-io/whitebox/docs/mkdocs/docs/monitor/drift-metrics.md

 # Drift metrics

-The target of drift metrics is to calculate the data drift between 2 datasets.quality of an machine learning model.
+The target of drift metrics is to calculate the data drift between 2 datasets.
 Currently supported drift types are:

 - Data drift
 - Concept drift